Managed Atlassian accounts for Trello

-- Checking the email we sent you titled [Your company <Your Company’s Name> will soon manage your Trello account].
-In that email, we include the company that claimed your account and which domain they claimed, or
+- Checking the email we sent you titled Update your Trello account by April 14, 2020, or the emails we sent in May titled Reminder: Update your Trello account by June 1.
+In those emails, we shared the name of the organization that claimed your account and which domain they claimed, or

-Who can I talk to at my company about this?
+Who can I talk to at my organization about this?

-If you have questions about your Atlassian account or you would like to ensure that your org admin does not deactivate your account, please reach out to Atlassian Support, who can provide you with the contact details for your admin(s).
+If you have questions about your Atlassian account or you would like to ensure that your Organization Admin does not deactivate your account, please reach out to Trello Support, who can provide you with the contact details for the Organization Admin at your organization.

-What does it mean if I receive an email from Atlassian saying that my Atlassian account was deactivated/deleted?
+What does it mean if I receive an email from Atlassian saying that my Atlassian account was deactivated or deleted?

-Now that you have an Atlassian account that is managed by your company, your Atlassian organization administrator can delete or deactivate your Atlassian account at any time.
-If your admin deletes or deactivates your account, Atlassian will email you to let you know.
+Now that you have an Atlassian account that is managed by your organization, your Atlassian Organization Administrator can delete or deactivate your Atlassian account at any time.